 A directory containing the metadata in source format

-As packages are always deployed in its entirety, this is an understood fact. sfpowerscripts will always be built with features to optimize for speed but still ensuring the org is traceable compared to the traditional happy soup model most organizations are burdened with today.
+As packages are always deployed in its entirety, this is an understood fact. sfpowerscripts will always be built with features to optimize for speed but still ensuring the org is traceable compared to the traditional happy soup model most organisations are burdened with today.

 Features currently enabling this principle include